gmc-code/PC-algorithms1/docs/maths_python/population_sampling.rst

 Population_sampling
 =======================

-| VCMNA307: Apply set structures to solve real-world problems
+| VCMNA307: level 9: Apply set structures to solve real-world problems

 * Exploring variation in proportion and means of random samples, drawn from a population